emberjs/rfcs/text/0000-collocate-in-repo-addon-tests.md

 ## Summary

-Locate tests that are associated with an in-repo-addon in that addon's tests folder
+Locate tests that are associated with an in-repo-addon in that addon's tests folder.
+However, for this RFC, the output of the tests bundles will remain identical to the current output.

 ## Motivation